It'd be fair to say flyfishing, with its immense potential to explore -

 era it was developed as a sport among the British aristocrats, which was

-to America, where it gained popularity among the public.
+then exported to America, where it gained popularity among the public.

 The first chapter of flyfishing in Japan was opened in the beginning of